My debtors are slow, or won’t pay me…

 How do I improve debtor collection?

 By reading this you will hopefully improve your own debtor collection.
-See the late payment excuses below for good replies to the "cheque's in the post" excuses!
+Particularly take a look at the late payment excuses below for good replies to the common “cheque’s in the post” excuses!

 One of the most important things for a business, of any size or type, is to have is a credit policy.
 A credit policy will help when considering new customers, or what to do if an existing customer has failed to pay on time.
 Have this policy in writing, referring back to it whenever needed, and stick to it.